The University applies strict working restrictions on students, which continue for graduates even after submission of thesis for examination.

 Masters students are able to undertake an internship during the official vacation periods.
 These dates will vary depending on the course so you should consult your Faculty and Department for further details regarding the official vacation periods.
 A small number of Masters courses include the option of a short internship as part of the course.
 If this applies to your course it will be included in the course handbook.
 As an embedded part of the course, this is permitted on a Tier 4 visa but the International Student Team will need to provide the internship details to the Home Office in advance so it is important that you keep your Faculty or Department informed of any changes.

 The academic year for graduate research students is continuous throughout the year.
-This means it is only possible to undertake an internship on a Tier 4 visa if it is considered to be relevant to your research and approved under the leave to work away procedures.
-Whilst breaks for holidays are permitted, at times agreed with your supervisor, these are not periods that would permit full-time work.
+This means it is only possible to undertake an internship on a Tier 4 visa if it is considered to be contributing to your PhD research and approved under the leave to work away procedures.
+Whilst breaks for holidays are permitted, at times agreed with your supervisor, these periods are not to be used for full-time work.
 If you wish to intermit in order to undertake an internship, it will not be possible for the University to continue to sponsor you under Tier 4 during that time and the internship could not be undertaken on your Tier 4 visa.
 Unless you have switched to an alternative visa that permits study, you would be required to apply for a new Tier 4 visa to resume your studies after the intermission period ends.
 Whether you can undertake an internship after submission of your thesis for examination varies depending on the stage of the process as outlined in Working and Studying.

 Working after studies